djipco/djipevents/README.md

 ### ES6 module syntax

-This is for use in modern browsers that respect the ECMAScript 6 syntax for module imports and
+This is for use in modern browsers that support the ECMAScript 6 syntax for module imports and
 exports:

 ```javascript